gedw99/sc-gio/README.md

 It allows Single Sourcing in that you can use just the Deck source to output all the Rendering targets at once.

+We are grateful for the excellent go-app ( https://go-app.dev ) that allows building high quality GUI.